radriann/radriann/README.md

 <h1 align="center">Hi!
 I'm Lain.</h1>
-<h3 align="center">Frontend Developer.</h2>
+<h3 align="center">Frontend Developer.
+(MERN Stack)</h2>

 I love play videogames, programming, write and create solutions to problems.

-I love all about technology and programming.
-I consider myself a curious, logical and calm person.
+I consider myself a curious, thoughtful, organized and logical person.

-I'm currently practing React and Tailwind, learning Node (Express, MongoDB) and practing Unit Tests.
-Sometimes, i code in Python.
+I am currently practicing React while starting my studies in Node and the technologies that are used together with it.

+My goals are to find a job and help through it while meeting my goals and objectives.

 My pronouns: He/Him.